Northern Namibia Travel Guide: an Essential Guide for 2024

 Plant life includes more than 480 species, some of which are endemic to the plateau area.

 Among the flora live baboons, hartebeest, and giraffes.
-There are several other species of rare antelope, as well as predators like leopards, cheetahs, and hyenas.
+There are several other species of rare antelope, as well.
+And you could see predators like leopards, cheetahs, and hyenas.

 Cat sightings are rare, though.